UST-QuAntiL/qsharp-service/README.md

-# cirq-service
+# qsharp-service

-This service takes a Cirq implementation as data or via an URL and returns either compiled circuit properties and the transpiled Quil String (Transpilation Request) or its results (Execution Request) depending on the input data and selected backend.
+This service takes a qsharp implementation as data or via an URL and returns either compiled circuit properties and the traced qsharp compilation (Transpilation Request) or its results (Execution Request) depending on the input data and selected backend.

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)